cedrickirek/my_past_and_future_expenses/README.md

 # 📊 Student Expenses Tracker & Predictor

 A comprehensive Streamlit application for visualizing and predicting my expenses as a student throughout the year.
 This app generates synthetic expense data and provides insightful visualizations along with machine learning-based expense predictions.
+## Quick illustration snapshot in images folder
+You can see **2 illustration images** of the charts on the app in the image folder above!
 ## ✨ Features

 - **📈 Interactive Dashboard**: Real-time visualization of expenses with filters